GeertRoks/geertroksdotcom-Portfoliosite/README.md

 # PersonalWebsite
 The source code for my personal website: www.geertroks.com.
-Built with NuxtJS.
+Build with NuxtJS, Nuxt Content and TailwindCSS.

 ## To Do
 #### Development